 - COTTON CANDY Leaves are strongly variegated, splashed with pink and white.
-Upright vase shaped habit, growing to 6'-8' in 10 years. - OLSEN'S FROSTED STRAWBERRY A colorful Japanese maple with leaves that emerge strawberry pink, frosted with cream.
+Upright vase shaped habit, growing to 6'-8' in 10 years. - MIKAZUKI An upright, shrubby maple with variegated leaves of pink flushed white with green reticulation.
+The color holds well into the summer.
+Sun to partial shade.
+Should reach 10' high, 5' wide in 10-15 years. - OLSEN'S FROSTED STRAWBERRY A colorful Japanese maple with leaves that emerge strawberry pink, frosted with cream.
 In sun, the leaves hold their color, and will be veined in green and silver.
 Upright and vigorous, growing to 8' in 10 years. - SHISHIGASHIRA Lions Head Maple This upright maple carries its crinkled, bright green leaves quite close to the branch.
 Fall coloration is striking gold and crimson.
 Slow growing to 8'-12' high & wide, depending on culture.
 Sun tolerant.
-A Great Plant Picks selection. - UKIGUMO The "Floating Cloud" Maple, one of the most beautiful of the variegated Japanese maples.
+A Great Plant Picks selection.

+- TAYLOR A slow growing Japanese maple with leaves emerging pink in the spring, then gradually turning to light green in the center.
+By early summer the leaf edges are edged in white, but still maintain their pink tones.
+Dense and compact, it should reach about 6' high and wide in 10-15 years.
+Best in some shade. - UKIGUMO The "Floating Cloud" Maple, one of the most beautiful of the variegated Japanese maples.
 The green leaves are heavily marked in pink and white, turning pink in fall.
 Best in part to full shade.
 Matures at 8'-10'.
 A Great Plant Picks selection.

 - WILL'S DEVINE A variegated maple with deeply divided leaves that go through many color changes.
 The green leaves have a reticulated pattern of white, pink, and coral tones.
 A spreading, shrubby habit, growing eventually to 8'.
-Best in part shade. - AUREUM GOLDEN FULLMOON MAPLE (Acer shirasawanum) The leaves emerge in spring as round orbs of soft yellow-green.
-The pale leaves turn shades of yellow and orange to red in fall.
-Best with part to full shade.
-Slow growing to 5' in 10 years. - AUTUMN MOON FULLMOON MAPLE (Acer shirasawanum) Leaves of light yellow touched in purple.
-The fall tones tend toward orange to red.
-Autumn Moon should reach 6'-8' in 10 years. - MOONRISE FULLMOON MAPLE (Acer shirasawanum) A newer Full Moon Maple, Moonrise leafs out in spring with tones of red over yellow foliage, slowly maturing to yellow green with an orange blush.
-Golden fall color.
-Fair sun tolerance.
+Best in part shade. - sun tolerance.
 Grows to 8'-10' high in 10 years, with an upright form.

-acer circinatum - vine maple ?
+acer circinatum - vine maple 🔊 👄